craigdsouza/Shikherverma.github.io/_posts/2020-07-28-Thinking-about-data-collection-overview.md

 # 3. Surveys
 Once indicators are established we think about systematic surveys to capture the effect of outcomes.
-Surveys can be developed from scratch , but in many cases, especially for themes that are well studied, pre-developed and validated surveys are readily available.
+Surveys can be developed from scratch , but in many cases, especially for themes that are well studied, pre-developed and validated surveys are readily available.<br><br>
 If such surveys don't readily exist, one has to carefully consider the data points to be collected.
 Besides capturing just the outcome indicators, surveys should also collect explanatory variables for variations in the population.
-These could vary depending on the goal, however some common data points are age, gender, weight and any data that captures variation in the application of the intervention.
-For instance this could be whether school attendance is poor, which could explain low Hb levels, since the child in question would miss their mid-day meal and RDA for iron.
+These could vary depending on the goal, however some common data points are `age`, `gender` or any data that captures variation in the application of the intervention.
+For instance this could be whether school attendance is poor, which could explain low Hb levels, since the child in question would miss their mid-day meal and RDA for iron.<br><br>
 Special attention should be paid to which questions could lead to erroneous answers, either because a respondent doesn't wish to answer truthfully or because memory errors could lead to erroneous results.
+Questions such as these should have a "Don't know" response option.

 |![Surveys - What to include](/img/posts/2020-07-28-thinking-about-data-coll-overview/3_surveys.jpg)|
 |:--:|